 Reason: Despite being a 10 year old kid, Cartman is an absolute schemer with a filthy mouth who always tries to act high and mighty around his friends particularly when coming up with crazy ideas.
 Though the others try to ignore him, he always manages to drag them into difficult situations.

-Best Moment: His horrifying revenge on bully Scott Tenorman in one of the show’s best moments.
+Best Moment: His horrifying revenge on bully Scott Tenorman is one of the show’s most shocking scenes.

 69) Steve McDonald – Coronation Street